 Engineering Exchange Program

-- Auburn University mechanical engineering students entering the sixth semester of the curriculum model.
+- Auburn University electrical or computer software engineering students entering the sixth semester of the curriculum model.

 - Students must have a minimum GPA of 3.0.

 - Successful candidates will demonstrate academic success, maturity, and a desire to experience another culture.

 - February - March 2020: Arrival dates for optional German language course at Hermann-Hesse-Kolleg in Horb